BPRC-Bioinfo/VDJ-insights/developers/developers_guide.md

 After selecting the optimal reference, the script compiles similar references for additional context.

-Finally, we prepare and formate the data for export to the different Excel files.
+Finally, we prepare and format the data for export to the different Excel files.
 The [`annotation_long`](../scripts/report_script.py#L389) function exports the unfiltered data to `annotation_report_plus.xlsx`, while the [`annotation`](../scripts/report_script.py#L409) function generates two key reports: `annotation_report.xlsx` for novel matches and `annotation_report_100%.xlsx` for known matches.
 These reports provide a comprehensive overview of the data, including detailed information such as start and stop coordinates, function, similar references, and messages indicating potential issues with the sequences.

 #### RSS.py

 The `RSS.py` script is the script used for validation V(D)J segments, based on the RSS heptamers and nonamers.
 The script is designed to load configuration settings, extract RSS sequences from V(D)J segments, validate these sequences against known reference motifs, and generate detailed annotation reports that include information on RSS matching.

-The process begins with the `RSS_main` function, by again, setting up the configuration settings through the [`load_config`](../scripts/RSS.py#L34) function.
+The process begins with the `RSS_main` function, by, again, setting up the configuration settings through the [`load_config`](../scripts/RSS.py#L34) function.
 Storing the important settings in the global `CONFIG` variable.
 It also populates the `OPTIONS` variable with RSS layouts for the different segments.

 After loading the configuration, the script checks for the existence of the two Excel files: `annotation_report.xlsx` and `annotation_report_100%.xlsx`.
 These files contain data on novel and known V(D)J segments, respectively.
 The [`check_if_exists`](../scripts/RSS.py#L34) function ensures these files are present before the script proceeds.
 The script then loads these files into DataFrames (`df1` and `df2`).